Zelenskyy delivers upbeat message to US lawmakers on war progress as some Republican support softens

 Zelenskyy also spoke with military leaders at the Pentagon and was meeting with President Joe Biden at the White House.
 Defense Secretary Lloyd Austin greeted Zelenskyy at the Pentagon without the usual ceremonial band or fanfare that is typical of a high-level visit.

-The Ukrainian president found varying levels of support from House lawmakers.
+The Ukrainian president faced varying levels of skepticism from House lawmakers.
 Republican leaders pressed him for his plans for winning Ukraine's counteroffensive against invading Russian forces, as the war moves closer to the two-year mark without major breakthroughs in Russia's heavily mined lines.

 Zelensky “conceded that it’s tough, very tough to overcome entrenched defenses,” Independent Sen. Angus King said.
 “They believe they will make slow but steady progress, but it’s not going to be quick.”

-House Speaker Kevin McCarthy, who faces opposition on support for Ukraine among followers aligned with former President Donald Trump, notably chose not to join in greeting the Ukrainian president before the cameras.
-That left House Democratic leader Hakeem Jeffries to escort Zelenskyy into the Capitol.
+House Speaker Kevin McCarthy, who faces opposition on support for Ukraine among far-right Republicans aligned with former President Donald Trump, notably chose not to join House Minority Leader Hakeem Jeffries in greeting the Ukrainian president when he arrived at the Capitol.
+McCarthy also confirmed that he declined Zelenskyy’s request for a joint session of Congress, as happened during the Ukrainian president’s dramatic visit to Washington last winter, saying there wasn’t time for that on short notice.

+“It was direct, it was honest, they answered some of the questions,” McCarthy said.
+“I heard a lot of positive things.”

-But Republican Rep. Mike Turner, the chairman of the House Select Intelligence Committee, said Zelenskyy in his meeting with House lawmakers “gave us details on the offensive that were very positive and his long-term goals and objectives.
+Republican Rep. Mike Turner, the chairman of the House Select Intelligence Committee, said Zelenskyy “gave us details on the offensive that were very positive and his long-term goals and objectives.
 People in the room appreciated and supported it.”

-Speaking to reporters after the meeting, Foreign Affairs Chairman Michael McCaul played down Republican dissent about continuing to support Ukraine with money and arms, saying, “The majority of the majority support this."

 “War of attrition is not going to win this,” McCaul said.
 “That’s what Putin wants," he said, referring to Russian President Vladimir Putin.
 "He wants to break the will of the American people and the Europeans.”